 That wonderful shade of lavender may be the trendiest color right now, but it can be unfashionable in months to come.
 Pick a versatile color that will be functional for every season.
 Hues like cream, pale yellow, and beige can create an appealing neutral canvas for all potential homeowners coming to view your home.Continue to 8 of 9 below.

 08 of 09

 Avoid Choosing Flamboyant Paint Colors

 If you want to sell your home fast and for a good price, avoid these color mistakes when staging.
-Don’t be afraid to paint your walls!
-With these helpful tips to guide you with color selection you will be happy that you didn't go quite so drastic with your paint colors!
+But don’t be afraid to paint your walls!
+With these helpful tips to guide you with color selection, you will be happy that you didn't go quite so drastic with your paint colors!